Ndoujiang/RyzenEFI/EFI/OC/ACPI/ACPIReadMe.md

+**AML/DSL**

-AML/DSL components of the SSDT-EC-USBX file I used for my system
+I have included both components of the SSDT-EC-USBX file I used for my system.

 The ssdt-rmne.aml is ab extra SSDT I used alongside the to get my ethernet working You may or may not need to include this in your config.plist